How to Plan a Pride Campaign on Social Media

 Go beyond the Pride flag and center it around the word “pride” itself.
 I like hearing people’s stories of their Pride journey, so perhaps you have some co-workers or customers who want to share a quick testimony of what Pride means to them.”

-This year, Verizon is taking a heartfelt and meaningful approach to celebrate Pride this year — their digital campaign features real stories of people coming out to their relatives and showing how difficult those conversations were:
+Last year, Verizon took a heartfelt and meaningful approach to celebrate Pride — their digital campaign featured real stories of people coming out to their relatives and showing how difficult those conversations were:

 As brands and business on social media, the more voices and stories we share, the more awareness we can build.